qiufengyu21/DevOps-CM_Build/Checkbox.md

 		- **Nginx**

 	8. After we start these services we can go to web browser and we can access the checkbox.io system.
-We need to go on {{ ip_adress }}:80 adress to access the application.
-Wheer ip_address is the ip of the machine on which we setup checkbox.io application.
+We need to go on `{{ ip_adress }}:80` address to access the application.
+Where `ip_address` is the IP address of the machine on which checkbox.io application is running.

 2. **Issues faced**